ierta/iErTA-International-Olympiad/README.md

 # iErTA-International-Olympiad
-This is the about repository of iErTA International Olympiad and this phenomena
+This is the about repository of iErTA International Olympiad and this phenomena, https://olympiad.ierta.org